ZigZagJoe/ISP-SIMM_public/README.txt

     A write error occurred the last time you were flashing this bank.
     Please try again, and consult the log if issues continue.

+BANK_CUR.UF2 is always 16MB in size
+	Due to limitations in how the USB mass storage works, it is not possible to read out anything but the full bank.

 Feel free to reach out to me on github or 68kmla with log files if you continue to have issues.

  ###################################################################################
 #####################################################################################